silnrsi/FDBP/en-US/Line_Metrics.md

 It is possible to carefully calculate and set these values to optimize line spacing for particular environments.
 Karsten Lücke has an excellent [PDF that goes into great detail][Karsten].
 However there is no good solution that works everywhere, so a compromise is best. **We recommend that all Ascender/Ascent values be set to be equal, Descender/Descent value be set to be equal, and LineGap be set to zero.** _Note that the WinDescent value is specified in FontForge (only) as a positive number, while the other Descender values are negative._

+For example, in UFO3 format font sources (fontinfo.plist) this would mean:

+`openTypeHheaAscender = openTypeOS2TypoAscender = openTypeOS2WinAscent = ascender`
+`openTypeHheaDescender = openTypeOS2TypoDescender = descender`
+`openTypeOS2WinDescent = -descender`
+`openTypeHheaLineGap = openTypeOS2TypoLineGap = 0`

-The "Cap height" and "x-height" values in some font design programs are not used by any app or OS, but setting them correctly might be helpful, as they may be used as guidelines.
+The "Cap height" and "x-height" values in some font design programs are not used directly by apps, but setting them correctly might be helpful, as they may be used as guidelines.
+Recent CSS proposals also hint that setting these correctly in the font will enable improved layout alignment for things like drop caps.

 ## Avoiding trouble